b-kennedy0/website-archive/publications.md

 >"Brad is very helpful in lab class, he explains things well and gives constructive feedback."

 Student End-of-Year Evaluation (2019)
 >"I found the labs to be very useful in gaining an understanding of what was expected of me in the assessments.
-Without the lab class i feel I would have really struggled in gain the level of understanding I have.
+Without the lab class I feel I would have really struggled to gain the level of understanding I have.
 My lab tutor was incredibly understanding of my needs and willing to provide support as and when required."

 ---